 In many ways, we’re still making it up as we go along, just like my dream.
 But we’re finally learning to trust ourselves, take risks, and not fear the outcomes.
 And now, more often than not, the good surprises are more frequent than the bad.

 - 2 cloves garlic

 - 1 pound red skinned potatoes

 - 6 cups milk

 - Fresh ground pepper

-- Dice the yellow onion and half of a red pepper.
-Peel and dice three carrots.
-Mince two cloves garlic.
-Dice the potatoes.
-Cut the corn off the cob (if possible, use a bundt pan: place the corn cob in the center ring and cut the corn down into the pan).
-Save the cobs.
+- Dice the yellow onion and ½ red pepper.
+Peel and dice 3 carrots.
+Mince 2 cloves garlic.
+Dice 1 pound potatoes.
+Cut corn off of 6 cobs (if possible, use a bundt pan: place the corn cob in the center ring and cut the corn down into the pan).
+Reserve the cobs.
 Drain and rinse the white beans; set aside.
 Remove the leaves of thyme and set aside.

 - Remove the corn cobs and bay leaf.
-In a small bowl, mix cornmeal or masa with ¼ cup (or a bit more) water, then add to pot.
+In a small bowl, mix cornmeal or masa with ¼ cup water, then add to pot.
 Add 2 teaspoons kosher salt, white beans, and fresh thyme.
 Heat through for about 5 to 10 minutes, until the vegetables are tender and the soup is thickened a bit (mash down lumps of cornmeal if any occur).